 2. Spending Better

-Health plans are too often judged by their copays.
+People often judge health plans by their copays.
 But a copay isn’t the best way of thinking about insurance.
 After all, insurance is the transfer of risk from the individual over to the insurance company by paying a premium.
 Simple, right?
 Well, it should be.
 We have tended to convolute the entire concept of protecting ourselves and our employees.
 What if we kept it a little more simple?
 By keeping it simple, we can start spending better.

 There are two styles of plans.
 There are copay plans, in which you pay some cash amount when you visit the doctor, and then there are high deductible health plans (HDHPs), in which you pay the network discount amount up to the deductible.
 Most often, copay plans have the same or higher max-out-of-pockets as HDHPs.
 This means co-pays aren’t helping lower your maximum risk.